blewett/python-cold-air-pump/README.md

     1. check indoor temperature > than some lower limit (we do not want to freeze things)
-    2. check outdoor temperature in within a range
+    2. check outdoor temperature is within a range
     3. check indoor temperature > outdoor temperature
-    4. when 1 2 and 3 conditions are met turn on the window fan
+    4. when 1 2 and 3 conditions are met turn on the fan

 The DS18B20 water resistent/waterproof temperature sensors are about $2 US each.
 Variants of the SONOFF S31 WiFi controled power switches are in the $10 US range.
 Window fans and computers are market rate as we all know.
 The python code is free.